Entanglion/entanglion-spoe/README.md

 - **Mine**.
 At a planet with resources, mine those resources by moving some or all of any resource tokens present on the planet to the cargo holds of your fleet.
 - **Hire pirate**.
 At a pirate outpost, hire a pirate at a cost of any three resources.
 - **Buy component**.
 At the Quantum Depot, discard the specified resources to purchase a quantum component.
 Players may purchase as many components as they are able in one action.
-- **Jettison cargo**.
-Discard any amount of cargo of any type on the current planet.

 > 🚀 Due to the effects of quantum teleportation, players do not need to worry which of their ships travels to the Quantum Depot.
 All cargo is instantly transferred to the ship docked at the Depot.